Financial-Times/ft-origami/guidelines/2016-03-08-github-guidelines.md

 #### Suggesting improvements to Origami

-Before opening an issue which is for enhancement purposes, look through all the Open/Closed issues in the repository to see if there is not a similar suggestion to what you would be suggesting to improve Origami.
+Before opening a feature request, look through all the Open/Closed issues in the repository to see if there is not a similar suggestion to what you would be suggesting to improve Origami.

 ```
 [Short description of the enhancement suggestion]